Photoinduced phase switching at a Mott insulator-to-metal transition: Photoinduced insulator to metal switching

 In the following, we develop an assessment of the intrinsic instabilities in the electronic, magnetic, and structural properties of \CRTO \ to place the light switching behavior into full context.
 We discuss these instabilities and their manifestations in the low energy electrodynamics, including the phonon and interband transition spectra of \CRTO.
+We argue that the optically driven cooperative phenomena result from collective redistribution of electrons within the $\rm Ru$ $4d$ orbital manifolds, which governs the structural distortions of $\rm RuO_6$ octahedra and spin structures of $\rm Ru$ moments.